Sky Tonight

 Where is 15394+3638 right now?

 15394+3638 is located in the constellation Corona Borealis, at right ascension 15h 39m 22s" and declination 36° 38' 08s.
-At the current time, it is below the horizon and not visible from your location.
+At the current time, it is above the horizon at an altitude of 27 degrees toward the west-northwest from your location, with an apparent magnitude of 4.96.

 15394+3638 Star System Description